zhimsel/vim-stay/README.md

 ### Rationale

 Keeping editing session state should be a given in an editor; unluckily, Vim's solution for this, *view sessions*, are not easily automated [without encountering painful bumps][mkview-wikia].
-As the one plug-in I found that aims to fix this, Zhou Yi Chao’s [*restore_view.vim*][chao-plugin], limits itself to Vim sessions and as I found its buffer name based heuristics rather error prone, I wrote my own.
+As the one plug-in I found that aims to fix this, Zhou Yi Chao’s [*restore_view.vim*][chao-plugin], limits itself to Vim sessions, doesn’t play well with other position setting plug-ins like my own [vim-fetch][vim-fetch] and as I found its buffer name based heuristics rather error prone, I wrote my own.

 ### License